eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 [Section 4.4.2](#442-wallet-solution) presented the lifecycle of a Wallet Solution:

-1. The Wallet Provider responsible for the Wallet Solution is registered by a Registrar.
+1. The Wallet Provider responsible for the Wallet Solution is registered by a Trusted List Provider.
 As a result, the Wallet Solution enters the Valid state.
 This is discussed in [Section 6.2.2](#622-wallet-provider-registration-and-notification).

-2. Under specific conditions, a Registrar may decide to suspend or withdraw a registered Wallet Provider.
-This implies that the Wallet Provider is de-registered.
+2. Under specific conditions, a Trusted List Provider may decide to suspend or withdraw a registered Wallet Provider.
 This is discussed in [Section 6.2.3](#623-wallet-provider-suspension-or-withdrawal).

 #### 6.2.2 Wallet Provider registration and notification

 Figure 6 depicts the Wallet Provider to the top of the Wallet Unit.
-To the left and below of this, the figure also shows that a Wallet Provider registers itself and its Wallet Solution with a Wallet Provider Registrar in its Member State.
+To the left and below of this, the figure also shows that a Wallet Provider registers itself and its Wallet Solution with a Wallet Provider Trusted List Provider in its Member State.
 Subsequently, the Member State notifies the Wallet Provider to the European Commission.

 The Wallet Solution provided by the Wallet Provider is certified by a Notified Body.
 The certification process is described in [chapter 7](#7-security-and-data-protection).